Ready to relax with Rover? Our precious pups not only deserve vacations of their own, but they can also make amazing traveling companions!

 Pup-friendly accommodations are easy too, as the Downtown Aloft allows dogs up to 40 pounds to stay without any additional fee.
 They’ll even give you a dog kit complete with a bed, treat, bowls, and waste bags upon check in.

 Just be sure you and your pooch check out Montrose Dog Beach before you leave, and pick up a Puppy Power Bowl at The Perch Kitchen & Tap.

 This ancient city is a gorgeous beach destination for you and your fur baby.
 Whether you’re enjoying the dog-friendly North Beach or exploring America’s First Colony with your dog, there’s plenty to keep you entertained.

 There are plenty of dog-friendly hotels in the area, including the Smart Stay Inn, which welcomes dogs of all sizes.

-After hanging out at the beach, you and your dog can grab a bite at the Beachcomber, where you can enjoy breathtaking views of the ocean and delicious tacos.
+After hanging out at some of Florida’s best dog-friendly beaches, you and your dog can grab a bite at the Beachcomber, where you can enjoy breathtaking views of the ocean and delicious tacos.